 Varduhi Petrosyan, Ph.D., is the Dean of the AUA School of Public Health (SPH) and Director of the Center for Health Services Research and Development.
-She is an Associate Professor of Health Sciences.
+She is a Professor of Health Sciences.
 Dr. Petrosyan was the Associate Dean in 2007-2015.
 She earned her PhD from Johns Hopkins University Bloomberg School of Public Health, Department of Health Policy and Management.
 She also has a Master of Science, focusing on environmental health, from the University of Idaho and a degree in biochemistry from Yerevan State University.
 She has successfully led health services research projects in Armenia and the region focusing on public health services, tobacco control, tuberculosis control, primary care, ophthalmic care, diabetes care, environmental health, and determinants of health disparities among women and other vulnerable populations, including working migrants, diabetes patients, tuberculosis patients, pregnant women, and children 0-7 years old.
 Dr. Petrosyan teaches graduate courses in health services research, program evaluation, and comparative health systems.
 She has been appointed to be a member of the Country Coordination Mechanism for HIV/AIDS, tuberculosis and malaria programs in the Republic of Armenia.
 In 2012-2014, Dr. Petrosyan was the Advisor on Health Reforms to the Prime Minister of the Republic of Armenia on a voluntary basis.
 Prior to her arrival to AUA, she held a position of Research Assistant at Johns Hopkins University Bloomberg School of Public Health, where she conducted research on comparative health systems (focusing on health spending and cross national comparison of quality) in member countries of the Organization for Economic Cooperation and Development.
 Dr. Petrosyan has authored many peer-reviewed publications and has extensively presented her work at international scientific meetings and conferences.
 She is currently the Associate Editor of the International Journal for Equity in Health, an open access, peer-reviewed, online journal presenting evidence relevant to the search for, and attainment of, equity in health across and within countries.